Manu’s Menu

 Instructions

-4. Add this mixture to the lemon peel and alcohol mixture (which will be yellow by now) and mix well.
+4. Add this mixture to the lemon peel and alcohol (which will be yellow by now) and mix well.

-5. Filter it and bottle it.
+5. Strain and bottle the liqueur.

 Share